 Mandela is an iconic figure in the liberation struggles across the continent of Africa.
 This statue in South Africa, his home country, symbolizes moving forward together.
-The stretched arms symbolize embracing all regardless of historical injustices and the foot forward denotes a nation on the move.
+The stretched arms symbolize embracing all, regardless of historical injustices and the foot forward denotes a nation on the move.
+Media of Africa for Africa he Company is committed to upholding the best international standards of good corporate governance.